mikebrady/imap_maildir_date_fixer/README.md

 3. It deletes the `dovecot.index`, `dovecot.index.cache`, `dovecot.list.index` files from the `cur` directory's parent directory.

 # Solving the Problem
 Run the script in supervisor mode, giving it the parent directory as an argument.

+Note: you must turn off `dovecot` and possibly `postfix` while this is happening, otherwise the index files may be kept in existence and may not be deleted properly.

 In the following example, the mail server is set up to use Virtual Users, and all email is stored in `/var/mail/vhosts`.
 Individual domains are further in, and individucal users are further in again.
 For example, to fix up the dates for user `joe` in the domain `domain.com`:

 ```
 # fiximapdates /var/mail/vhosts/domain.com/joe